gareth-24/capstone/capstone-proposal.md

 * 2:25: WIP: Bugfixing stripe checkout and payments with hosted site
 * 3:20: WIP: Checkout button successfully redirects to stripe payment, but there is a "Webhook Error: No signatures found matching the expected signature for payload."

+#### Monday, July 31st
+* 10:00-11:00: Bugfix-- fixed webhook error with Stripe API.
+The payment redirect is now working and the dashboard is updated after checkout is completed.

 ## Helpful Resources and Links:

 * [GreenSock Docs](https://greensock.com/docs/) - Animation Toolset for JS